 - In spite of being known for making comedy videos, some of his more serious and analytical videos like "You'll Grow Out of Anime Eventually" and "The Perfect Anime" are surprisingly deep and philosophical.

-- Out Of Character Is Serious Business: His genuine and non-joking review of Summer Wars, in which he stressed the utter importance of family.
-And his review of Your Name was really heartwarming with non of his comedy in it.
+- His genuine and non-joking review of Summer Wars, in which he stressed the utter importance of family.
+And his review of Your Name was really heartwarming with no comedy in it.

-- Running Gag
+- Running Gag:

 - Troperiffic: Gigguk has been known to use tropes by name.

 Tropes that Gigguk has discussed in his videos: